Vangasse/sorting_station/README.md

 </p>

 <p align="center">
-<b>Image 3:</b> Ramps 1, 2 and 3 from right to left and Sorters 1, 2 and 3, also from right to left.
+<b>Figure 3:</b> Ramps 1, 2 and 3 from right to left and Sorters 1, 2 and 3, also from right to left.
 </p>

 The user can start the process by pressing the green Start button at the left of Figure 4, and to stop it, the red Stop button at the center of the same figure is available.